koma75/crowdutil/README.md

 You will need to create a settings file that hosts the directory options for crowd (with login information) to supply to the tool.
-The config file is a json file "crowdutil.json" and **needs to be present in the working directory** where you execute the command.
+The config file is a json file "crowdutil.json" and **needs to be provided** via command-line, $PWD/crowdutil.json or $HOME/.crowdutil/config.json.

 #### CROWD setup